StrateimTech/Helious/README.md

 * true = ^, instead locally compensates for accuracy loss during smoothing process. (default: true)

 ## Gun setup tips
-For the most accurate recoil compensation you'll want a weapon setup with the least horizontal recoil even if vertical recoil is high. (e.g. using "B C M- Gun Fighter" grip as it provides the most horizontal recoil reduction atm)
+For the most accurate recoil compensation you'll want a weapon setup with the least horizontal recoil even if vertical recoil is high. (e.g. using "BCM" grip as it provides the most horizontal recoil reduction)

 ### Requirements
 - RPi 4b or newer (Must have USB OTG)